Yogsther/fair-fare/README.md

 ### Connect to spotify
 The driver can connect to their premium spotify account.
-That allows passengers to search spotify library and play and queue songs from their own phones.
+That allows passengers to search spotify's library, play and queue songs from their own phones.

 ### Broadcast your trip
 If you choose to broadcast your trip, you get a link / code that you can send to your friends.